SolanaO/Customer_Churn_Prediction/README.md

 ## Project Structure

 Two datasets were used for this project, both too large to store on Github.
-The notebooks named `Sparkify_Small_Data*` refer to work done on the small datset of 128 MB.
-THe notebooks named `Sparkify_Full_Data*` refer to work done with the full dataset of 12 GB.
+The notebooks named `Sparkify_Small_Data` refer to work done on the small dataset of 128 MB.
+The notebooks named `Sparkify_Full_Data` refer to work done with the full dataset of 12 GB.

 The specification `AWS` means that the notebook is downloaded from AWS-EMR and has a PySpark kernel.